Get insider access

 Sennheiser HD 560S

-The Philips Fidelio X2HR and Sennheiser HD 560S have different strengths in regards to neutral listening but share similar overall sound profiles.
-The Sennheiser have a more stable fit, better peaks and dips performance, and exhibit less audio distortion.
-Conversely, the Philips are more sturdily built and have better stereo imaging performance as well as a more expansive soundstage.
+The Philips Fidelio X2HR and Sennheiser HD 560S have different strengths but share similar open-backed designs that lack noise isolation.
+The Sennheiser have a much more stable fit and exhibit less audio distortion.
+Conversely, the Philips are more sturdily built and with a better stereo imaging performance as well as a bit more expansive soundstage.

 Philips Fidelio X3